Megabopolis

 Travis Ranney (tenor saxophone) has been performing and touring since 1990 and has played with many jazz greats as well as with top local bands.
 Some recent work includes John Pizzarelli, Doc Severinsen, the Ramsay/Kleeb Orchestra with Pete Christlieb and the Emerald City Jazz Orchestra, and he recently toured in the Northwest region with the Duke Ellington Orchestra (under the direction of Paul Ellington).
 He has also been featured many times in the Port Townsend Jazz Festival Big Band.

 Clif Swiggett (trombone) played lead trombone as a teenager in the McDonald’s Tri-State Jazz Ensemble backing up Dizzy Gillespie and appearing at Carnegie Hall, Newport Jazz, Kool Jazz Festival and The Merv Griffin TV Show.
 During college Clif was the Student Director of the Princeton University Jazz Ensemble, played with the Clem DeRosa All-Star Big Band, and toured with the Glenn Miller Orchestra.
 Since moving to Seattle in 1985, he’s played with The Room To Move Sextet, Megabopolis, Latin bands Cambalache and Caribbean Roots, and many of the city’s great big bands.
 Clif graduated with honors from Princeton University with a B.S. degree in Computer Science and Electrical Engineering with minors in music and religion.
 In 2013, Clif co-founded The Melodic Progression Institute with world renowned vibraphonist Stefon Harris.
-This exciting collaboration has led to the development of their first online learning app, The Harmony Cloud™.
+This exciting collaboration led to the development of their online learning app, The Harmony Cloud™.

 Max Wood (drums) is one of Seattle’s most in-demand and versatile drummers, performing with artists such as Dawn Clement, Casey MacGill, Sumi Tonooka, Nelda Swiggett, Jacqueline Tabor, The Sam Boshnack Quintet, and Nearly Dan.
 Fifteen years of frequent engagements as a performing and recording artist have taken him all over the world, including a tour with the Tokyo Philharmonic Orchestra.
 Max mostly focuses on the musical realm of jazz, but also has done musical theater, rock and orchestral performance.
 Max holds a BM in Percussion Performance from the University of North Carolina at Greensboro.